Browse by Medical Category

-TRAINING TECHNIQUE: Deisroth-Kim leads the group during the relaxation
+TRAINING TECHNIQUE: Deisroth-Kim leads the group during the relaxation response training.

 “Breathe in confidence and strength and let that fill you.
 As you breathe out, let go of any uncertainty or doubt.”